 The U.S. Holocaust Memorial Museum in 2010 published Smyth's study, “Painting the Maya Red: Military Doctrine and Speech in Guatemala’s Genocidal Acts.”
 He later wrote a CPJ blog about a court order against Crude, an evironmental documentary film.
 Harvard International Review published his piece, "Murdering with Impunity," in the fall of 2010.
 Frank also blogs for outlets including NiemanWatchdog.

 In 2011 Smyth left most of his duties at the Committee to Protect Journalists to become CPJ's part-time Senior Advisor for Journalist Security and blogger on journalist security.
-He is the main author of CPJ's Journalist Security Guide released in 2012, and since published in seven languages including Spanish, French, Arabic, Russian, Somali and Chinese.
+He is the main author of CPJ's Journalist Security Guide released in 2012, and since published in eleven languages including Spanish, French, Arabic, Russian, Somali and Chinese.
 In November 2011, Smyth founded Global Journalist Security, a new consulting and training firm dedicated to bringing appropriate and effective security skills to journalists living and working in less developed nations.
 His blog post, "Do news blackouts help journalists held captive?" was widely noted throughout the industry.

 Frank continues to report and break news.
 In January 2013, Mother Jones ran his story, "EXCLUSIVE: Unmasking the NRA's Inner Circle," showing that the chairman of the NRA's Nominating Committee for its governing board elections was a longtime NRA director who lived just a few miles from Newtown, Connecticut's Sandy Hook Elementary School, the site of America's worst gun tragedy, and that one of the committee members quietly serving under her was the CEO of the firearms consortium that made the AR-15 rifle used inside the school.
 The "Lean Forward" MSNBC television network soon made him both an online and on-air contributor.
 The Society of Professional Journalists awarded Frank a Delta Sigma Chi award for National Magazine Investigative Reporting.

 Frank has taught journalism, global media, news history and political history at American University and the Corcoran College of Art + Design.
 He is an alumnus of Boston College as well as the Johns Hopkins University Paul H. Nitze School of Advanced International Studies.